gordonmleigh/gordonmleigh/README.md

 - Led product research and design for a new residential tenant management system, continuing as lead developer to build a cloud- native, event-driven architecture on AWS
 - Successfully managed process, scope, and client expectations to deliver ambitious project in tight timescale

-### Senior Developer, [Coats Group plc](https://www.coats.com/en/) (July 2017–February 2018)

-_C#, .NET, MS SQL Server, WPF, Windows Forms_

-- Quickly got up to speed with legacy codebase and acquired extensive domain knowledge such as color and dying theory
-- Managed a contractor and contributed to debugging, architecture decisions and development for a factory automation project

 ### Founder, Product and Technical Consultant, Futurematik Ltd (March 2018–June 2021)

 _TypeScript, React, Node.JS, DynamoDB, PostgreSQL, AWS, CloudFormation, GCP, Go, Kubernetes_